Mother Nature is the boss. And she sure has a way of reminding us.

-In other words, think long shelf life or non-perishable food.
+In other words, think long shelf life or non-perishable.

-These items can provide your family with enough nutrients, even when there is little possibility of cooking food.
+These items can supply enough nutrients to your family, even when there is little possibility of cooking food.
 Aim to give each person around 2,000 calories to consume per day.
-Stock all kinds of hurricane food to ensure your family has a balanced diet.
+Stock all kinds of hurricane food to ensure your household has a balanced diet.

 Think it will be easy to find clean, drinkable water when SHTF?
 Think again.

 Natural disasters like hurricanes can compromise public water supplies.
-So, the next thing to stock up on your hurricane supply list is water.
+The next thing on your hurricane supply list should be water.

 How much water you need to store depends on how many family members you have and other factors.
-The typical advice, though, is to store one gallon of water per family member per day for at least 3 days.
-This is both for drinking and sanitation purposes.
+The typical advice, though, is to store one gallon of water per person per day for at least 3 days—both for drinking and sanitation.